dgraph-io/dgraph-docs/content/installation/download.md

 {{< /tab >}}

 {{% tab "Automatic" %}}
+On linux system, you can get the binary using the automatic script:
 1. Download the Dgraph installation script to install Dgraph automatically:
    ```sh
       curl https://get.dgraph.io -sSf | bash